alexharri/website/posts/clipboard.md

 On my Macbook, I got `false` on Chrome and Firefox, but `true` on Safari.

 Safari, being privacy-conscious, required me to confirm the paste action.
-I think that's a really good idea—it makes it very explicit that the website will read from your clipboard.
+I think that's a really good idea.
+It makes it very explicit that the website will read from your clipboard.

 <Image src="~/google-docs-paste-confirm.png" plain width={650} />